mmcgregor2021/CS180-Project04/README.md

 ## Descriptions of classes
 ### Person
 Defines a person with a first name, last name, password, and ID.
 - Implements Java's Serializable interface
-- Inherited by Student and Teacher
+- Inherited by Student and Teacher, which are both tested in the AccountTester class.

 ### Student
 A type of person with the authority to do student-specific actions.
+Tested in the AccountTester class.
 - Implements Java's Serializable interface
 - Extends Person

 ### Teacher
 A type of person with the authority to do teacher-specific actions.
+Tested in the AccountTester class.
 - Implements Java's Serializable interface
 - Extends Person